 Drone technology is advancing rapidly.
 UK cities now have a unique opportunity to shape this disruptive technology, in order to maximise the economic and social benefits it could bring, whilst ensuring safety.

-Led by cities, Flying High will position the UK to become a global leader in shaping drone systems that place people’s needs first.
+Led by cities, Flying High aims to position the UK as a global leader in shaping drone systems that place people’s needs first.

-The Flying High Challenge will collaborate with up to five cities across the UK to shape the future of drones and drone systems.
-Run by Nesta’s Challenge Prize Centre, in partnership with Innovate UK, the Flying High Challenge is the first programme of its kind to convene city leaders, regulators, public services, businesses and industry around the future of drones in cities.
+Run by the Challenge Prize Centre at Nesta, in partnership with Innovate UK, the Flying High Challenge is the first programme of its kind to convene city leaders, regulators, public services, businesses and industry around the future of drones in cities.

 The challenge objectives include: